Eligibility and Application Requirements

 • Complete a checklist to describe the economic severity of your emergency situation

-• Describe if you receive the grant, what is one step you will take towards stability.
+• Describe one step you will take towards stability, if you receive the grant.
 (Maximum 150 words)

 • List the expenses for which you are requesting this grant.
 For recurring expenses, you may request up to three months of funding within the eligible time period.
-For Cycle 7, this is between September 1, 2022 and June 30, 2023; for Cycle 8, between December 1, 2022 and September 30, 2023.
+For Cycle 11, this is between July 1, 2023 and June 30, 2024.

 • Certify that the information in the application is true